Arsenal on this day in history – the January files

 2 January 1989: Arsène Wenger made his first visit to Highbury, dropping in to watch a match while returning to Monaco from watching a game in Turkey in preparation for a European tie.
 Arsenal beat Tottenham 2-0.
 It launched his friendship with David Dein.

-2 January 1993: For the second time in 22 years, Arsenal were drawn against Yeovil away in 3rd round of FA Cup, and once again go on to win the cup.
+2 January 1993: For the second time in 22 years, Arsenal were drawn against Yeovil away in 3rd round of FA Cup, and once again went on to win the cup.
 Ian wright scored a hat trick in what was Cup Match 5 of Arsenal’s Cup Double season

 2 January 1996: Newcastle 2 Arsenal 0 making it one win in eight under Rioch.
 The run was finally ended with two successive 1-0 victories in February.